President & CEO

 Heather is a committed leader in the Chicago education community.
 She has experience building new teams and initiatives within education nonprofits, accomplishing ambitious goals as a teacher and administrator in Chicago Public Schools, and providing meaningful direct service in grassroots organizations serving Chicago’s students.

-She is married to Brennan Young, a former Biology teacher and football coach at Farragut Career Academy and a current full-time dad.
-They have two sons and two daughters – Devan, Garrett, Delaney and Cora.
+Heather is married to Brennan Young, a former Biology teacher and football coach at Farragut Career Academy and the current CEO of their household.
+They have four school-aged children – Devan, Garrett, Delaney, and Cora.